LibbyWin/student/README.md

 4. Create a commenting section allowing for users to suggest improvements/feedback on recipes.

 ## User Stories

 The invention of this website come straight from a university student who never knew what to cook.
 I spent the majority of my student loan eating out and buy the most expensive things in the supermarkets.
 From fresh fruit and veg which i'd never eat to Ben and Jerry's,(even when not on sale!)
 Whenever I was in the library, and needed a break i'd go to the shops to get some food ... so why not help other students make healthy student meals on a student budget.
 All students can access this site at the university library, meaning thatonly students can access and delete the database.

 ## Features
-how many pages does the site have? run through each page bit by bit

 - The site contains multiple pages
 ⋅⋅⋅ Home page - This contains the home page image with information on what the site containts.
 Below this contains all the recipes on the screen.